-The CAA is seeking applications for PhD/MRes scholarship funding from students currently enrolled (or are in the process of enrolling) in a PhD or MRes program at an Australian University.
+The CAA offers PhD/MRes scholarship funding for students currently enrolled (or are in the process of enrolling) in a PhD or MRes program at an Australian University.
 This funding is linked to the Research Training Program (RTP)

 A review of the CAA PhD scholarship application process has occurred since the previous round.
 This review has been informed by the ACA Research Summary and Strategic Research Opportunities 2016 (RSSRO).
 This document is available through CAA National or the Heads of School at each University.

 For the funding cycle, the CAA welcomes submissions within research domains encompassing:

 - Diagnosis (including reduction in unnecessary, ineffective or harmful diagnostic procedures);